Diabetes mellitus: Managing blood sugar and improving metabolic health

 One of the most common misconceptions about the development of Type 2 diabetes mellitus is that it is caused by overconsumption of sugar, yet refined carbohydrate intake, dietary saturated fat intake, lifestyle and environmental factors can all lead to or increase the underlying inflammation that leads to diabetes.

-At Melbourne Functional Medicine, our diabetes specialist and natural medicine Practitioner, Mark Payne, uses the most up to date information to treat patients with diabetes.
+At Melbourne Functional Medicine, our diabetes specialist and natural medicine practitioner, Mark Payne, uses the most up to date information to treat patients with diabetes.
 By understanding the complex mechanisms and underlying factors involved in the cause and progression of the condition, they help patients improve insulin sensitivity and their metabolic health so they can reduce the risks associated with diabetes.

 The most common Type 2 diabetes mellitus symptoms are:

-If the condition remains undetected and continues long term the elevated blood glucose levels may result in:
+If the condition remains undetected and continues long-term term the elevated blood glucose levels may result in:

 While it’s commonly thought that type 2 diabetes arises from a diet high in sugar, there are often many other factors that lead to the onset of diabetes.
 The body breaks down not only carbohydrates, but proteins and fats that all contribute to the production of glucose.
 In particular, intake of refined carbohydrates and saturated fats will contribute to raised blood glucose levels, and are also involved in driving the underlying inflammation that is the main cause of developing diabetes.